LukeIreland1/trump-tweet-semantics/docs/report.md

 return max(sentiments)
 ```

-Random Forest classifiers operate by constructing multiple decision trees at training time, and uses the mode of each individual tree's classification of the input vector (in this case - array of sentiments) to decide upon a class.
+Random Forest classifiers operate by constructing multiple decision trees at training time, and use the mode of each individual tree's classification of the input vector (in this case - array of sentiments) to decide upon a class.
 A decision tree is a tree that consists of parent nodes that contain decisions or clauses, and leaf nodes with a classification[^12].

 ```python
 for tweet in tweets: